 WEST conducted acoustic surveys in the area where the Project is proposed (Study Area) from 11 May through 29 October 2018.
 Two Wildlife Acoustics SM3 full-spectrum acoustic detectors, each outfitted with two microphones, were deployed at Project meteorological (met) towers in areas representative of future turbine locations.
 At each detector, one microphone was deployed near the ground, at approximately 5 feet (ft; 1.5 meters [m]), while the other microphone was raised on the met tower to approximately 148 ft (45 m) above ground level.
-The ground microphone is considered a ground sampling station, while the raised microphone is considered a raised sampling station.
-Both met towers were located in grassland habitat, which is the dominant land cover type within the Study Area, although sampling stations FM2g and FM2r were in relatively close proximity to cultivated cropland as well as a farm building and associated infrastructure.
+The ground microphone is considered a ground sampling station, while the raised microphone is considered a dominant land cover type within the Study Area, although sampling stations FM2g and FM2r were in relatively close proximity to cultivated cropland as well as a farm building and associated infrastructure.